How To Grow Crop in Deep Water Culture

 -digital PPM/EC tester (optional; definitely nice to have)

 -access to clean water that is low in dissolved solids; filtered water is best

-In our next installment of DWC growing, we’ll talk about some of the INs and OUTs of setting up the system, whether buying something ready made (more about that) or building your own.
+In our next instalment of DWC growing, we’ll talk about some of the INs and OUTs of setting up the system, whether buying something ready made (more about that) or building your own.
 We’ll also talk about selecting or raising transplants for DWC, preparing the nutrient solution and transplanting.
 Check back soon and stay tuned!